AsvadKhadchukaev/e2e23inclass_project/README.md

 2. Feature engineering: Extracting relevant features from the data and transforming them as needed.
 3. Feature scaling: Applying scaling techniques to ensure all features are on a similar scale.

+The machine learning model used in this project is based on the Random Forest framework.

 ## Installation and Running the App